RIP Hollywood Legend Gary Kent…His “Shadows & Light” Memoir…Honoring This “Danger God”…

-Gary Warner Kent is one of Hollywood’s most legendary Stuntmen, but he was much more than that…he was also a Director, Writer, Actor AND a large part of the inspiration for Brad Pitt’s character in Quentin Tarantino’s “Once Upon A Time In Hollywood!”
+Gary Warner Kent was one of Hollywood’s most legendary Stuntmen, but he was much more than that…he was also a Director, Writer, Actor AND a large part of the inspiration for Brad Pitt’s character in Quentin Tarantino’s “Once Upon A Time In Hollywood!”

 Brad Pitt’s performance as Cliff Booth was modeled after Tom Laughlin’s portrayal of “Billy Jack” in the 1971 film of that name, but the character was inspired by two stuntmen: Hal Needham and Gary Kent.